MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-223-update.md

 ### Release tasks use Microsoft Graph API

 We have updated our [release tasks](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/?view=azure-pipelines#deploy-tasks) to use the Microsoft Graph API.
-This removes any usage of the [AAD Graph API](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/azure-ad-change-management-simplified/ba-p/2967456) from our tasks.
+This removes the usage of the [AAD Graph API](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/azure-ad-change-management-simplified/ba-p/2967456) from our tasks.

 ### Specify agent version in Agent VM extension